gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 **Bean Reference Conventions**

-The <code>cache-listener</code> element is an example of a common pattern used in the XML namespace anywhere [vmware-gemfire-short-name] provides a callback interface to be implemented to invoke custom code in response to cache or Region events.
+The <code>cache-listener</code> element is an example of a common pattern used in the XML namespace anywhere GemFire provides a callback interface to be implemented to invoke custom code in response to cache or Region events.
 When you use Spring's IoC container, the implementation is a standard Spring bean.
 To simplify the